OUR COUNSELLORS HELP PARENTS WITH:

 Yes!
 We offer counselling to individuals, children, teens, couples, families and blended families.

 If you are looking for counselling for a child, the initial session is always for the caregiver(s) without the child.
-Working with the child will be discussed with our counselor during the appointment.
+Working with the child will be discussed with our counsellor during the appointment.

 What kind of issues do you help with?